GregoryBabonaux/create-react-app-redux-saga/README.md

 ## About
-<p>This is an extended version of create-react-app-redux with some new features : </p>
+<p>This is an humble extended version of create-react-app-redux with some new features : </p>

 - redux-saga
 - redux-actions